- 5 Key Steps to Setting up a Virtual Organization

 Where to Buy Your Domain

 There are thousands of websites that sell domains.
-Here are three options we recommend:
+Here are two options we recommend:

 Godaddy is one of the largest domain name registrars, with dozens of hosting plans that are inexpensive and easy to set up.
 They often have promotions for domains at only $0.99.
 Their hosting is provided by a sub-brand called Media Temple, regarded as a premium web hosting company with a great track record.